 A quick note on grenades

-As we said above, grenades compound their multiple attacks against a single model into a single attack against that model with the sum of all their SV.
-However, this onlyhappens in hand-to-hand fighting and not in PBS.
-Against a single vehicle or drone, a squad of 6 throwing grenades (or 12 outcasts!) in HtH may well strike with half their grenades or more and will find their SV start mounting up!
+As we said above, grenades compound their multiple hits against a single model into a single attack against that model with the sum of all their SV.
+However, this only happens in hand-to-hand fighting and not in PBS.
+Against a single vehicle or drone, a squad of 6 throwing grenades (or 12 Outcasts!) in HtH may well strike with half their grenades or more and will find their SV start mounting up.

 Follow on Combat – the second round of HtH

 The Ghar are trying to take apart a weapon drone that is now little more than a tin can.
 As the drone is still Down, they fight first, again.
 Once more, the Ghar inflict a few hits on the battered drone, but it saves all bar one.
-Once more, it rolls on the Damage Chart and, though the C3 player only rolls a 1, this means it now has eight pins against its Co of ‘8’, an auto-break.
+The drone rolls on the Damage Chart (a ‘1’), and has to take another pin, giving it a total of eight pins against its Co of ‘8’, an auto-break (from pins=Co).

-Unfortunately, the weapon drone has an SV of 0 so the Ghar player makes his save against a Res of 12.
-Unfortunately, the Ghar players rolls a 10 – a fail – and a Ghar assault trooper is removed.
-As a model is removed, a pin is applied, giving the Ghar a total of 2 pins.
+As this is a lucky hit, the Concord player allocates the hit to a normal trooper.
+The weapon drone has an SV of 0 so the Ghar trooper makes its save against a value of 12 (Res 12 – SV 0).
+Unfortunately, the Ghar player rolls a 10 – a fail – and the Ghar assault trooper is removed.
+A pin is applied for each model is removed in hand to hand combat, giving the Ghar a current total of 2 pins (they started off with one).

 The two remaining Ghar assault troopers win and consolidate (p.43), moving 5″ to place a useful obstacle between themselves and other C3 units.